Return on Invested Capital (ROIC)

 For instance, ROIC is not sensitive to a company's cash position, which can create an inaccurate comparison between companies whose balance sheets may have unusual levels of cash.
 Companies with large cash positions will have a higher ROIC than a company with a smaller cash position, even if all other factors are equal.

-When investing in stocks, it is important to consider a variety of financial metrics and not just rely on ROIC when making decisions.
+When investing in stocks, it is important to consider a variety of financial ratios and not just rely on ROIC when making decisions.
+Combining ROIC with free cash flow analysis and EBITDA can provide a more well-rounded assessment.

 Return on Invested Capital (ROIC) is a key indicator of a company's financial performance since it measures how effective a business is at generating profits from its capital investments.